anvil008/dotfiles/readme.md

 ### Personalization

 #### Mac App Store
-Mac apps to be installed can be set in `Brewfile`.
+Mac apps to be installed can be set in `macos/Brewfile`.
 (Note : it will only install apps that the user owns only.)

 #### Homebrew Packages